OpenDriveLab/OpenLane-V2/README.md

 ### OpenLane Topology Challenge at CVPR 2023 (Server remains `active`)
-We maintain a [leaderboard](https://opendrivelab.com/challenge2023/#openlane_topology) and [test server](https://eval.ai/web/challenges/challenge-page/1925/overview) on the task of scene structure perception and reasoning.
+We maintain a [leaderboard](https://opendrivelab.com/challenge2023/#openlane_topology) and [test server](https://eval.ai/web/challenges/challenge-page/1925/overview) on the task of **OpenLane Topology**.
 If you wish to add new / modify results to the leaderboard, please drop us an email following the instructions [here](https://eval.ai/web/challenges/challenge-page/1925/submission).

 - [Challenge 2023](https://opendrivelab.com/challenge2023/#openlane_topology)